 That said, it is important to note that ceiling fans cannot be entirely ruled out as the best devices to reduce levels of humidity.
 When used as guided above, they can actually keep hot humid air out and cool the air in the room.

 Now that you understand how ceiling fans can help out in a humid room, you see how helpful they can be.
 If you live in a hot and humid climate where your home gets stuffy, ceiling fans are a must.
 While they don’t actually remove humidity, they circulate air to make things more comfortable.
-Used as a supplement to an air conditioning system and a dehumidifier, ceiling fans can keep you feeling breezy and save you money.
+Used as a supplement to an air conditioning system and a dehumidifier and/or exhaust fans, ceiling fans can keep you feeling breezy and save you money.

 Learn more about ceiling fans